 Whether you are a hobbyist, side-liner or commercial beekeeper, there are ways to increase your profit margins.
 Every business has ways of cutting waste.

 Maintain healthy colonies to take advantage of peak productivity.
-This means controlling parasites such as varroa mites all through the season to avoid colony loss.
+This means controlling parasites by using varroa mite treatments (if needed) all through the season to avoid colony loss.

 The easiest way to increase profits is to expand your product line.
-Think beyond honey – this can be done even as the hobby level.
+Think beyond honey – this can be done even at the hobby level.

 If you desire to try beekeeping as a way to make a living, I do not want to dissuade you.
 However, I will caution that it might be good to work for a larger beekeeper first.
 Beekeeping ain’t easy and even the best apiaries lose colonies each year.

 Not every hive will be profitable – some will die and some will drag along never reaching their potential.
-This is farming in many ways with all of the joys and heartaches that go along with farm life.
+As with any agriculture adventure you will have all the the joys and heartaches that go along with this way of life.

 There are much easier ways to make money than keeping bees.
 To be happy with full-time beekeeper income, you must have a passion for it.
 For those that do, it is an invigorating way of life with constant new horizons and curves in the road.